Championnat National 2

 The Championnat National 2, commonly known as National 2 and formerly known as Championnat de France Amateur (CFA), is a football league competition.
-The league serves as the fourth tier of the French football league system behind Ligue 1, Ligue 2, and the Championnat National.
-Contested by 64 clubs, the Championnat National 2 operates on a system of promotion and relegation with the Championnat National and the Championnat National 3, the fifth division of French football.
-Seasons run from August to May, with teams in four groups playing 32 games each totalling 1280 games in the season.
+The league serves as the fourth tier of French football league system behind Ligue 1, Ligue 2 and Championnat National.
+Contested by 48 clubs, the Championnat National 2 operates on a system of promotion and relegation with the Championnat National and Championnat National 3, the fifth division of French football.
+Seasons run from August to May, with teams in the three groups playing 30 games each.
 Most games are played on Saturdays and Sundays, with a few games played during weekday evenings.
 Play is regularly suspended the last weekend before Christmas for two weeks before returning in the second week of January.

 The Championnat de France amateur was initially founded by the French Football Federation in 1927 and was composed of the regional amateur league champions.
 The league served as the first division of French football until 1929 before the league was converted to the professional league that exists today in 1932.
 The current incarnation of the league is a simple rebrand of the CFA, which was founded in 1993 as National 2 and lasted for five years before being converted to the CFA name in 1998 and the National 2 name in 2017.
 Some clubs that participate in the league are semi-professional.
 The matches in the league attract on average between 800 and 1,000 spectators per match.
 However, this average is dragged down by the minuscule turnouts for the pros' home reserve matches.